 Yamaha Company History and Overview

 Over the last 30 years, AV receivers have greatly evolved.
 Broadcast television steered programs to improve stereo programming in the mid-1980s.
-However, due to compatibility with the stereo TV broadcasts, it integrated with Dolby Surround and led to the production of the first surround sound decoders.
+However, due to compatibility with stereo TV broadcasts, it integrated with Dolby Surround and led to the production of the first surround sound decoders.

 In 1991, Yamaha started shipping RX-V1050 and RX-V850 receivers built around a digital Yamaha decoder integrated circuit (YSS203).
 In this era, other Dolby Pro Logic decoders utilized analog circuitry.